Aerial lift: Funitel

 A funitel differs from a standard gondola lift through the use of two overhead arms, attached to two parallel haul cables, providing more stability in high winds.
-The name funitel is a blend of the French words funiculaire and telepherique.
+The name funitel is a blend of the French words funiculaire and téléphérique.
 Systems may sometimes be referred to as "double monocable" (DMC), where two separate haul cables are used, or "double loop monocable" (DLM) where a single haul cable is looped round twice.

 Funitels combine a short time between successive cabins with a high capacity (20 to 30 people) per cabin.